The twin challenges of pitch and range

 Contemporary songs are frequently written to accommodate the vocal range of the writer/performer and, all too frequently, this puts the melody well outside the range of your average congregant.
 For example, Amazing Grace (with the added refrain of My Chains Are Gone) by Chris Tomlin has a range of C3 – F5, which is unachievable for many people.
 A range that’s too wide results in a very unpleasant combination of a pitch that is both too high and too low.
 Not a good sound!

 Where the range is too wide you may wish perhaps to either omit a refrain – if that’s where the problem lies – or, if there’s really no reasonable way around the problem, choose another tune or even another song.

 A younger age-group and larger numbers will generally favour a wider compass.
-In practice, I’ve found that a range from A3 to D5 is optimum (although E♭5 is occasionally acceptable on the higher end).
+In practice, I’ve found that a range from A3 to E5 is optimum.
 Even with this range in mind, I generally try to select music that’s comfortably within these limits.
 This, of course, may vary across different congregations so we need to be aware of the optimum range for our own assembly.

 But it’s not just about pitch and range…

 It’s important to note that we can’t just consider these two elements in isolation.
 There are two other factors that we need to take into account.

 • Tessitura : This is the range within which most notes of a vocal part fall.
 As far as congregational singing goes, this generally refers to the melody.
 It’s better not to have the assembly sing for any length of time at either extreme of their vocal range – especially not the top end.
 They’ll usually do better if all the notes are comfortably within their natural compass.